Primary Breast Reconstruction Options at a Glance

 Making Your Decision

-Frequently Asked Questions About Primary Breast Reconstruction
+Frequently Asked Questions About Immediate Breast Reconstruction

-What is primary (immediate) breast reconstruction?
+What is immediate (primary) breast reconstruction?

 Who is a good candidate for immediate reconstruction?